fcherchi/billing/README.md

 ## High Level Description

 ### Code Organization
-The code has been organized in one module with two main packages:
+The code has been organized in one module with three main packages:
 - Business:

     Contains the **business logic** for building orders and receipts.
+It has no knowledge of the Data package.

 - Data:

+    Contains the Data Storage mechanism.
+- Entities

-    Contains the **entities** (POJOs) and the Data Storage mechanism.
+  Contains the **entities** (POJOs).
+Entities are known both in the *upper* Business layer and in the *lower* Data layer.

 ### Design Principles